6th Expanded Access Programmes World Congress 2024 Europe

 • Value of real-world data in EAP

-• The use of RW data for Market access and reimbursement
+• The use of real-world data for Market access and reimbursement

 • Regulatory considerations and country differences for collecting real-word data